getgrav/grav-learn/pages/04.plugins/06.plugin-flex/docs.md

         └── platform_check.php
 [/prism]

-## What is done where

-The key file is the blueprints definition.
+The key file is the [blueprints](advanced/flex/custom-types/blueprint) definition.
 It is where the schema of this flex object will be defined, along with the numerous options to customize pretty much anything about it.

 In our plugin, the book blueprints can be found at user/plugins/myflexplugin/blueprints/flex-objects/book.yaml.